whoisdinanath/amc-using-cnn-lstm/README.md

 ```bash
 pip install torch torchvision numpy pandas h5py matplotlib seaborn scikit-learn
 ```
 3. **Get the dataset**:
    - Download RadioML 2018.01A from [DeepSig](https://www.deepsig.ai/datasets)
+   - Generate custom signals using the provided notebooks
+   - The training uses a mixed dataset combining both sources
+   - Update the dataset path in `train.ipynb`g.ai/datasets)
    - Put the file somewhere and update the path in `train.ipynb`

 ## How to Use